Sharp nonlinear estimates for multiplying derivatives of positive definite tensor fields: PDE motivation and related results

 \section{PDE motivation and related results}

-The author's motivation to investigate \eqref{ide0A} originates from the study of certain semi-linear parabolic partial differential equations arising in the theory of viscoelastic fluids.
+Our motivation to investigate \eqref{ide0A} originates from the study of certain non-linear partial differential equations arising in the theory of viscoelastic fluids.
 These equations contain a tensorial function as an unknown and they have been used by physicist and engineers for a~long time, see e.g.~\cite{Oldroyd} or \cite{Bird}.
 We refrain from introducing these complex equations in detail here.
-Instead, we shall present here only a basic (and somewhat artificial) example involving the nonlinear Poisson equation with Dirichlet boundary conditions, which nevertheless illustrates how \eqref{ide0A} can be applied to improve information about the solution.
+Instead, we shall present here only an illustrational example involving a nonlinear Poisson equation with Dirichlet boundary conditions.
+This example nicely demonstrates how \eqref{ide0A} can be applied to improve information about the solution.